General Structure and Ownership

 In addition to the above, several new electricity markets have opened with the aim of meeting the needs of new entrants after full liberalisation of the retail sector.
 The base-load market began in July 2019, which is a wholesale market of electricity generated by a nuclear power plant, a traditional large-scale hydro power plant, a coal-fired power plant or a geothermal power plant (also known as "base-load electricity") to electricity retailers.
 Major utilities and J-Power are required to offer base-load electricity to the base-load market by no less than a certain amount calculated by a prescribed formula to secure retailers’ access to base-load electricity for no more than a certain price which is not to be unduly higher than their intra-group price.

 The capacity market held its first auction in July 2020.
 While electricity companies trade in kWh in the wholesale JEPX market, the capacity market auctions the future value of generation capacity in kW.
 The capacity market is expected to provide predictability to recover certain fixed costs in the generation business in which such fixed costs have been difficult to recover due to the liberalisation of the retail sector (ie, “stranded costs”).
 If a generator places the successful bid at a capacity market auction it may receive a certain amount of fixed income from OCCTO for four years after the auction, which is funded by a capacity surcharge that OCCTO levies from retailers.
-As the capacity surcharge became very expensive when the first auction was held in 2020, the government is discussing how to reform the capacity market to reduce the financial burden of the retailers.

 In 2021, a balancing market (also referred to as a real-time market) has started to be operated by the Transmission and Distribution Grid Council (TDGC), which is comprised of General Electricity Transmission and Distribution Business licence holders.
 Through this market, General Electricity Transmission and Distribution Business licence holders are able to procure control reserves by auction in order to economically and efficiently make supply-demand adjustments and maintain frequency control in their region.
 This also allows generators and demand response aggregators to make profits by making use of their balancing functions.